Ahal122/COP4331C_Contact_Manager/README.md

 # COP4331C_Contact_Manager
 This is a personal contact manager.

-May be found at http://cop4331-group6.com/
+Website can be found at http://cop4331-group6.com/

 # Group 6
 Ahal Saias